Let’s face it, repairs are an unwanted and unwelcome reality; but what can you do about them when they happen? Repairs fall in to three categories.

 Routine repairs are repairs that must be completed on a regular basis and are usually defined be the manufacture within the user manual or instructions for use (IFU).
 These repairs are more involved than a PM cycle, but they are just as important.
 This type of repair would be more like changing a timing belt in a car.
 The repair is more involved and can be more expensive but not as costly as a catastrophic repair or equipment replacement.
 We offer service contracts to keep your equipment running well.
 Call today or fill out our Request for Service form to receive more information.
 One of our customer service representatives will contact you with more information.

 Lastly, catastrophic repairs.
 Mid surgery solutions come down to loaners and back-up equipment.
 If you do not have backup equipment, eventually you will find yourself in an emergency situation.
 Make an effort to always have a backup ready.
-If you don’t, call us today or email firstname.lastname@example.org to ensure you are not without the equipment you need.
+If you don’t have a backup, call us today or email email@example.com to ensure you have the equipment you need while your item is being repaired.

 Surgical Power is the repair division of Didage and we repair equipment to make sure you have the power to perform surgery because your equipment is working properly.